 When the second sack was checked, a Medieval hoard of jewellery was inside!
 This was valuable enough to fund the full repairs of the manor as well as getting Lord and Lady Pica out of financial difficulty!
 Hooray for this find, jobs were safe and the party continued.

 The production was a true theatrical masterpiece.
-Every member of the cast exceled and there was a hall full of proud parents.
+Every member of the cast excelled and there was a hall full of proud parents.
 Thank you and well done goes to everyone involved but especially to Mr Gould and Mrs Jenkins for the blood, sweat and tears they shed to bring the whole thing together!